What is Breast Cancer?

-According to the American Cancer Society (ACS), the most common types of breast cancer are ductal carcinoma in situ (DCIS), invasive ductal carcinoma (IDC) and invasive lobular carcinoma (ILC).
-In situ means that breast cancers have not spread; if the cancer is classified invasive, this suggests that cancerous cells have spread into surrounding breast tissue.
-Less common types of breast cancer include inflammatory breast cancer, Paget disease of the nipple, Phyllodes tumor and angiosarcoma.
-The last is rare and is usually seen in people who have had prior radiation treatment to the breast.
+According to the American Cancer Society (ACS), the most common types of breast cancer are ductal carcinoma in situ (DCIS), invasive ductal carcinoma and invasive lobular carcinoma.
+In situ means that the cancer has not spread; cancer is classified as invasive if cancerous cells have spread into surrounding tissue.

 Who gets breast cancer?

-Breast cancer occurs primarily in women, regardless of race or ethnicity.
-It is the most common cancer among women in the United States and the most common cause of death from cancer among Hispanic women, the second most common cause of death from cancer among white, Black and Asian/Pacific Islander women and the third most common cause of death from cancer among American Indian/Alaska Native Women, according to the Centers for Disease Control and Prevention (CDC).
+Breast cancer occurs primarily in women, and it is the most prevalent cancer among women in the United States.
+Breast cancer is the most common cause of cancer death among Hispanic women and the second most common cause among white, Black and Asian/Pacific Islander women, according to the Centers for Disease Control and Prevention (CDC).

-But men can also develop breast cancer.
-According to estimates by the American Cancer Society, about 2,470 new cases of invasive breast cancer will be diagnosed in men in 2017, and almost 460 males will die from the disease.
+Men can also develop breast cancer.
+About 2,470 new cases of invasive breast cancer will be diagnosed among U.S. men in 2017, and almost 460 men will die from the disease, according to ACS estimates.

 What are the risk factors for breast cancer?

-According to the CDC, besides being a woman and getting older other factors that influence a person’s risk of developing breast cancer are:
+According to the CDC, besides being a woman and getting older, other factors that influence the risk of developing breast cancer include:

 - Genetic mutations